dr0pdb/f1-cli/README.md

 ## Features
 - Check the F1 schedule of an year: `schedule -y {year}`.
 Eg: `schedule -y 2018` will print the complete schedule of 2018 Formula 1 season.
 - Check the F1 schedule of a particular race of an year: `schedule -y {year} -r {round_number}`.
 Eg: `schedule -y 2018 -r 4` will print the schedule of 2018 Azerbaijan Grand Prix.
+- Check the results of a particular race of an year: `results -y {year} -r {round_number}`.
+Eg: `results -y 2018 -r 1` will print the final results of the 2018 Australian Grand Prix.

 ## Development
 This project uses [go modules](https://blog.golang.org/using-go-modules) and hence it's not necessary to download the project in `$GOPATH`.